- Premium features included

 For my paid newsletter, I’ve got multiple subscription options (monthly, quarterly, yearly).
 It’s a practical setup that skips the third-party checkout hassle while keeping my workflow simple.

-I use opt-in forms all the time (inline, modal, and slide-in options) and I’ve built landing pages without needing a website.
+I use opt-in and signup forms all the time (inline, modal, and even sticky bars) and I’ve built landing pages without needing a website.
 The landing page builder handles custom fields, double opt-in, success redirects, and works smoothly with WordPress through Kit’s plugin.

 Cold subscribers get flagged automatically (90-day default) with built-in cleanup flows.
 One real limitation: you can’t trigger an automation when someone “joins a segment”—you need tags, opt-ins, purchases, or link clicks instead.